GarryBGoode/py_gearworks/docs/source/build123d_examples.rst

 Simple gears on a backplate
 ----------------------------

-Various properties and methods are made available in the class :py:class:`GearInfoMixin <gggears.gggears_wrapper.GearInfoMixin>`.
+Various properties and methods are made available in the class :py:class:`GearInfoMixin <py_gearworks.wrapper.GearInfoMixin>`.
 The following example demonstrates the creation of a gear-pair and attaching them to a base-plate:

 .. image:: ./assets/gears_on_plate.png